Vegan Thanksgiving Recipes

 Cocktails & Beverages

 I’m always tinkering with making the best vegan Thanksgiving recipes.
-That include cocktails and beverages.
+That includes cocktails and beverages.
 Having some drinks ready for the pre-dinner hour can be a nice way to get your guests relaxed and ready for the big meal.
 Here are some of our favorites.

 Appetizers